wp-plugins/pixopoint-email-submit/readme.txt

 == History ==

+Version 0.2.2 Hopefully fixed bug which caused a debug error when no email addresses were used<br />
 Version 0.2.1 Improved documentation and added screenshot<br />
 Version 0.2 Added ability to edit existing list via admin panel<br />
 Version 0.1 Initial release<br />